Robust registration of medical images in the presence of spatially-varying noise: Discussion and future works

 \section{Discussion and future works}

-Here, we focused on the application of empirical mode decomposition in the registration of single modal MR images.
-However, we believe that EMD has potentially a wide variety of applications such as multi-modal image registration, image fusion, and image denoising.
-Specifically, the multi-modal image registration has a great potential for more investigations because EMD-based features are relatively robust to the modality.
+Throughout this paper, we presented evidences on the advantage of using empirical mode decomposition in the registration of single modal MR images.
+However, we believe that EMD has potentially a wide variety of applications in multi-modal image registration, image fusion, and image denoising.
+Particularly, multi-modal image registration has a great potential for more investigations because EMD-based features are relatively robust to the modality.
 IMFs are made of normalized minimum and maximum envelopes of intensity.
 Therefore, the effect of modality-related variabilities are much less in IMFS.
 The idea of using EMD for multi-modal registration has been previously discussed \cite{jinsha2009multimodal}, however, a more careful investigation of the applications of EMD in multi-modal image registration such as CT-MR image registration is still necessary.

-In this paper, our methods does not tackle the parametrization of transformation and optimization problems in the registration.
+In this paper, we did not consider the problem of parametrization for the transformation.
 We have used free form deformation to formulate the transformation, however, EMD embedded in other transformation techniques needs further investigation.
 In particular, the application of nonlinear transforms such as neural networks \cite{specht1991general} and random forest \cite{breiman2001random} in EMD-based registration needs extensive study.
 We believe that compressed non-linear networks \cite{abbasi2017structural} together with EMD could achieve fast and accurate registration in the presence of bias field noise.
 One advantage of these models is that the transform is more interpretable \cite{abbasi2017interpreting, vellido2012making}.
-Other nonlinear black-box modular techniques such as Hammerstein Wiener model have shown impressive performance for applications such as nonlinear mapping in biomedical signal processing \cite{abbasi2011estimation, hunter1986identification} and computational Neuroscience \cite{abbasi2012hammerstein}.
+Other nonlinear modular techniques such as Hammerstein Wiener model have shown impressive performance for applications such as nonlinear mapping in biomedical signal processing \cite{abbasi2011estimation, hunter1986identification} and computational Neuroscience \cite{abbasi2012hammerstein}.
 Employing these models as a core transformation technique between two images and possible EMD-based boost remain for future work.

 Finally, we believe that EMD-based registration techniques generalize well to other registration application.
 Remote sensing and satellite images, other medical applications such as retina and angiography image registration and computer vision applications such as stereo vision are a few examples.
 An extensive study on the performance of EMD-based registration for these applications is necessary in the future.